Shuffle Sharding

 Cortex compactor can run in three modes:

 1. No sharding at all.
 This is the most basic mode of the compactor.
 It is activated by using -compactor.sharding-enabled=false (default).
-In this mode every compactor will run every compaction.
+In this mode, every compactor will run every compaction.

 2. Default sharding, activated by using -compactor.sharding-enabled=true and -compactor.sharding-strategy=default (default).
-In this mode compactors register themselves into the ring.
+In this mode, compactors register themselves into the ring.
 One single tenant will belong to only 1 compactor.

 3. Shuffle sharding, activated by using -compactor.sharding-enabled=true and -compactor.sharding-strategy=shuffle-sharding.
 Similarly to default sharding, but compactions for each tenant can be carried out on multiple compactors (-compactor.tenant-shard-size, can also be set per tenant as compactor_tenant_shard_size in overrides).